meerasndr/gstreamer-py-tuts/notes.md

 - manage synchronization for its children
 - Pipeline states: NULL, READY, PAUSED, PLAYING
 - pipelines run in a seprate thread, until stopped or EOS is reached

+### Communication
+**Downstream** - data flow from sources to sinks **Upstream** - data flow from sinks to sources

+#### Buffers
+- objects
+- pass streaming data between elements in the pipeline
+- always travel downstream

+#### Events
+- objects
+- sent between elements or from application to elements
+- can travel upstream and downstream

+#### Messages
+- objects
+- posted by elements on the pipeline's message bus
+- used to transmit info like: errors, state changes, tags, buffering state(?), redirects
+- usually handled asynchronously by the application in a seprate thread

+#### Queries
+- objects(?)
+- applications use queries to request info